IDAES/idaes-pse/idaes/apps/grid_integration/docs/index.rst

 (1) elucidate complex relationships between resource dynamics and market dispatch (with uncertainty, beyond price-taker assumption);
-(2) predict the economic opportunities and market impacts of emerging technologies (e.g., H2 production, integrated energy systems);
+(2) predict the economic opportunities and market impacts of emerging technologies (e.g., hydrogen co-production, integrated energy systems);
-(3) guide conceptual design & retrofit to meet current and future power grid needs.
+(3) guide conceptual design and retrofit to meet current and future power grid needs.

 The framework integrates optimal operations, and control of an energy system with